 RED HOUSE BEHAVIOR RESOURCES – NOTICE OF PRIVACY PRACTICES

-If you have any questions about this Notice please contact our Privacy Officer: Kristina Johnson at 888-362-3970
+If you have any questions about this Notice please contact our Privacy Officer: Josy McEldowney at 888-362-3970

 This Notice of Privacy Practices describes how we may use and disclose your protected health information to carry out treatment, payment or health care operations and for other purposes that are permitted or required by law.
 It also describes your rights to access and control your protected health information.
 “Protected health information” is information about you, including demographic information, that may identify you and that relates to your past, present or future physical or mental health or condition and related health care services.